oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 2. Use Document AI features

 a.
 On the Vision page, select “Document AI” on the left navigation menu and provide a document or image from OCI object storage.
 You can also upload from local storage.
 In order to upload image from Object Storage Bucket, you will need image's URL Path.
 Refer back to the URL Path links that you copy and pasted into your notepad from Task 2.
-You will now paste these into the “Enter Image URL” field and click “Upload”.
+You will now paste these into the 'Enter Image URL' field and click 'Upload'.

 ![Document AI](images/template.png " ")